 Applicants must submit the following:

-- a letter of interest addressed to the LLILAS Associate Director.
+- a letter of interest addressed to the LLILAS Associate Director for Public Programs.
 The letter should specify the following items:

 - the requested status (Visiting Scholar or Research Fellow)

 - the exact dates of your proposed visit (i.e. January 1, 2013 through December 31, 2013)

 - your source of funding for the duration of your affiliation (scholarship, fellowship, grant, or personal funds)

 - your plan of activities and/or the materials that will be consulted

 - the name of the LLILAS-affiliated faculty sponsor (if any)

 - if assistance obtaining a visa is required (see visa section)